songlkkevin/.dotfiles/README.md

   - zshrc: configuration manage plugs for zsh by antigen
   - tmux.conf: configuration file for tmux
   - p10k.zsh: configuration file for powerlevel10k, a theme for zsh
-  - gitconfig: configuration file for git
   - nvim: directory for neovim configuration
+  - private: directory for private configuration
+- ./deps: some necessary dependencies